Zensai Scanner User Guide

 Certificates

-A filterable, searchable list of the learner's certificates.
-For each certificate, you can see:
+The Certificates section is a filterable, searchable list of the learner's certificates.
+For each certificate, you see:

-• Expiry date (or a dash if the certificate doesn't expire)
+• Expires.
+Displays a dash if the certificate doesn't have an expiry date.

 Expand any certificate card to see additional details, such as the course type and course ID.
 If the organization has enabled PDF downloads, a preview of the certificate PDF is shown inside the card.

-You can narrow the list using the search box, filter by status (All, Valid, or Expored), or sort using the sort button.
+You can narrow the list using the search box, filter by status (All, Valid, or Expired), or sort (the image 105 (5).png icon).

 Skills